hermannm/hermannm.dev/content/projects/analysis.md

 In 2018, I started studying
 [Industrial Economics and Technology Management](https://www.ntnu.edu/studies/mtiot) at NTNU Trondheim.
 At the time, I was interested in both economics and engineering, so I found the degree to be a good balance between the two.
-But as time went on, my interest in economics faltered, while my interest in programming grew and grew.
+But as time went on, my interest in economics waned, while my interest in programming grew and grew.
 This came to a head in my fourth year, when I decided to switch my degree to Computer Science.
 This extended my studies by half a year, but in return I got to take technical courses that I truly loved, and got to write the master's thesis that I wanted.